SakuraSamuraii/ez-iRZ/README.txt

 Do you want to start a netcat listener? (yes/no):
 Enter the LHOST for the reverse shell:
 Enter the LPORT for the reverse shell:
-Do you want to host the CSRF poc? (yes/no):
-Enter the port to host the CSRF poc on:
-// If user says no, start netcat listener only
-// If user says yes, start netcat listener and run python -m http.server [user variable port]

 Workflow CSRF to RCE:
 --> python script changes the poc.html template code victim IP web address.
 If user chooses default, then the poc.html code changes the host only.
---> python script changes the poc.html template code LHOST default value in reverse shell one liner --> python script changes the poc.html template code LPORT default value in reverse shell one liner --> python script starts netcat listener only OR if CSRF poc variable user input = yes then --> python script starts netcat listener AND runs python server to host poc.html
+--> python script changes the poc.html template code LHOST default value in reverse shell one liner --> python script changes the poc.html template code LPORT default value in reverse shell one liner --> python script starts netcat listener